 In conclusion, a backlink strategy you might have initiated can be punished by the search engine without letting you know.

 How to Build a Clean Backlink Strategy

 Meanwhile, it should be clear that massive entries in directories, guest books and anything similar is an absolute taboo.
-A backlink on a website only makes sense if the content really has a need to link to your website because it would help the user and the topic is related.
+A backlink on a website only makes sense if the content really has a need to link to your website because it would helps the user and it’s relevant.

 Backlinks should not be placed on websites that have basically made backlinking a concept.
-Brian Dean of Backlinko, one of the leading experts in backlink building, recommends, for example, to create a list of potential backlink partners, while at the same time to avoid large portals that also monetize articles and backlinks from external sources.
-This also includes large portals like Forbes, Times, Money, BusinessWeek, and many others.
+Brian Dean of Backlinko, one of the leading experts in backlink building recommends to create a list of potential backlink partners, while at the same time to avoid big hubs that also monetize articles and backlinks from external sources.
+This also includes websites like Forbes, Times, Money, BusinessWeek, and many others.

 - Backlink Virgin